edgexfoundry/edgex-docs/docs_src/V3TopLevelMigration.md

     - The ProvisionWatcher DTO is restructured by moving the Device related fields into a new object field, `DiscoveredDevice`; such as `profileName`, Device `adminState`, and `autoEvents`.
     - Added a new properties field in the `DiscoveredDevice` object to allow any additional or customized data.
     - ProvisionWatcher contains its own `adminState` now.
 The Device `adminState` is moved into the `DiscoveredDevice` object.

+- Add/ Update Device
+    - Removed the boolean field `notify` which is never used
+    - Added the new field `tags` and `properties`

 See [Core Metadata API Reference](../api/core/Ch-APICoreMetadata) for complete details.